 Detour – epic National Park glacier and guided walk options

-From the Wanaka City Centre, head 3 hours, 45 minutes west to visit the spectacular West Coast town of Franz Joseph and the surrounding glacier country.
-The Franz Joseph glacier plummets from the tops of the Southern Alps into dense rainforests.
+From the Wanaka city centre, head 3 hours, and 45 minutes west to visit the spectacular West Coast town of Franz Josef and the surrounding glacier country.
+The Franz Josef glacier plummets from the tops of the Southern Alps into dense rainforests.
 Take a hike, guided walk, kayak on the Okarito Lagoon or experience a stunning helicopter glacier landing on the snow.

 Twenty-five minutes from Cromwell is Otago’s most famous wine region.
 Stop by Gibbston Valley Winery & Restaurant and sample their award-winning Pinot Noir and cheese range.